Janette Garin

 No affiliated people are linked yet.

-From the program decision the model routes a single behavioural driver: vaccine hesitancy and erosion of public trust in immunization.
-The dataset notes that the Dengvaxia episode is widely cited as one contributing factor in declining vaccine confidence in the Philippines, and that this decline is associated in adjacent records with a measured drop in routine immunization coverage.
-The driver-to-outcome step is where the model's hedging becomes most visible, because the link between the 2017 suspension and later hesitancy is genuinely contested in the public-health literature, and Garin is not a named actor in any downstream outbreak fact.
+The model links this program decision, via vaccine-confidence and immunization-coverage drivers, to subsequent public-health indicators.
+The dataset notes that the Dengvaxia episode is widely cited as one contributing factor in declining vaccine confidence in the Philippines, a decline associated in adjacent records with a measured drop in routine immunization coverage.
+Factrail treats this causal pathway as documented but contested: the connection between the suspension and later hesitancy is debated, and Garin is not a named actor in the downstream outbreak fact itself.